-In addition, based on the Group management philosophy, and incorporating insights from external stakeholders, we have defined materialities, which are key sustainability issues that the Group will address through business activities, and based on this, we have established a new mid-term management plan.
+In addition, based on the Group management philosophy, and incorporating insights from external stakeholders, we have defined materialities, which are key sustainability issues that the Group will address operations but also as part of business reforms, in customer information management and business systems.
+In this way, the Tokyo Gas Group has historically been equipped to deal with potentially major changes in environmental issues and the IT and DX areas.